Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 View from Beacon Hill

 Beacon Hill is the most famous viewpoint at the Lickey Hills.
-The hill rises to 297m (975 feet) above sea level, giving expansive views of the surrounding countryside.
+The hill rises to 297m (975 feet) above sea level, giving wide views of the surrounding countryside.

-There’s a toposcope in a small “fort” on the top of the hill which points out the direction to notable landscape features you can see from Beacon Hill.
-On a clear day points in 13 old counties can be seen.
+There is a toposcope in a small “fort” at the top of the hill, which points out the direction to notable landscape features you can see from Beacon Hill.
+On a clear day, points in 13 old counties can be seen.

-Trees now obscure the view to the south and south west.
+Trees now block the view to the south and southwest.
 When the trees were younger, the view stretched as far as the Cotswolds.

-To the west, the view extends out over Bromsgrove, Droitwich and Worcester to the Malverns and on into Wales.
+To the west, the view stretches out over Bromsgrove, Droitwich and Worcester to the Malverns and on into Wales.

 When visibility is good, these landmarks in different counties can be seen: